-CARe’s Post Doctoral Fellow in East Asian Art & Religion, Dr. Dessi Vendova, will be giving our last event of the semester -- a presentation of her recent work on the life of the Buddha.
+CARe’s Post Doctoral Fellow in East Asian Art & Religion, Dr. Dessi Vendova, will be giving our first event of the semester -- a presentation of her recent work on the life of the Buddha.

 Visual representations of the Buddha Shakyamuni’s extended biography have a ubiquitous presence at early Buddhist sites such as stupas and rock-cut cave temples and played an important part in the spread of Buddhism.
 This phenomenon started in India, and spread and developed beyond its lands, with a significant and revolutionary impact on the cultures it reached.
 This talk will focus on narrative and visual depictions of previous life stories (jataka) in which the Bodhisattva (the-Buddha-to-be) performed extreme acts of generosity that involved acts of bodily self-sacrifice.

 [Image credit: Schist slab showing one of the Buddha’s previous lives as King Sibi saving a dove, Gandhara, ca. 2nd-3rd c.
 CE.
 The British Museum. ©The Trustees of the British Museum.]